tuohybuoy/BI_Guardrails_Project/README.md

 ![Group Grades By](common/images/Group_Grades_By.png)

 3) Filter the results to focus on particular years, terms, subjects or course levels.
-For example, choose Subject "Chemistry" or "Sociology" to focus on those topics.
-Choose Level "100" to focus on Freshman-level courses.
+For example, choose Subject "Chemistry" or "Sociology" to focus on those topics, and choose Level "100" to focus on Freshman-level courses.

 ![Filter Grades By](common/images/Filter_Grades_By.png)